b19kiit/TGS_IMS/docs/DB/index.md

 > - `Inventory.tags` Array of String, meant to segregation & searching of Inventories in the WareHouse.

 **Store:** It represents nodes with label `Store`.
-A `Store` belongs to **a** `WareHouse`, it basically represents a collection of cells (Smallest partition of physical storage space).
+A `Store` belongs to **a** `WareHouse`, it basically represents a collection of cells (The smallest partition of physical storage space).

 It Stores {name, location, location_tags}

-> - `Store.location` It stores location as String, a location which provides more precise location represntion the Store's Warehouse.
+> - `Store.location` It stores location as String, a location that provides a more precise location representation of the Store's Warehouse.

-> - `Store.location_tags` Array of String, meant to segregation & searching of location of the Stores in a WareHouse.
+> - `Store.location_tags` Array of String, meant to segregation & searching of the location of the Stores in a WareHouse.

-**Unit:** It represents nodes with label `Unit`, and stores units for qunatative reffrences or qunatative representation of Properties.
+**Unit:** It represents nodes with label `Unit`.
+Stores units for quantitative references or quantitative representation of Properties.
-A `Unit` will belong to **a** `WareHouse`, however all `WareHouse` will have same some `Unit`(s) and their conversion funtions pre-alloted, for more swift setup of a WareHouse.
+A `Unit` will belong to **a** `WareHouse`, however, all `WareHouse` will have the same some `Unit`(s) and their conversion functions pre-allotted, for the more swift setup of a WareHouse.

 It Stores {name, description}

-**Item:**

-**Cell**
+**Item:** It represents nodes with the label `Item`.
+Stores details & description of items that can be added to `Inventory`, `Store`, or both.

+For Example: If we have an inventory and a store (which represents physical storage) to store a Physical Item 'Li+ Battery', for this item we will add a Node with label `Item` with its {name:'Li+Battery', type:'finished_supply', quantity:0, ...so on}

+> - `Item.name` Name of the Item

+> - `Item.type` Type of the item being stored

+> - `Item.quantity` Total quantity items present in cells of all Store and all inventories.

+> - `Item.unknown_quantity` Quantity of extra items, which are not registered to any storage cell, and these items may or may not be present in some inventory.

+> - `Item.shelf_life` Time required by the item to get expired.

+**Cell** It represents nodes with label `Cell`.
+A cell is the smallest partition of physical storage space.
+A `cell` must belong to exactly one Node `Store`.

+A `cells` can be related to `Item` via `Property` node.
+This will be essential in multiple scenarios, such as evaluating the number of items that can be stored in the cell or check the health of a cell for items stored in them in realtime.

+> - `Cell.type` It defined the type of a cell, such as 'gas_cylinder', 'shelf', 'refrigerator' etc

+> - `Cell.location` This string describes the physical location of the represented storage unit.

+> - `Cell.location_tags` This is an Array of strings that allows segregation & perhaps search with queries of the physical location.

 **Property**